typesense/homebrew-tap/README.md

 To add a new version:

+0. `brew install curl sha2` (curl is keg-only, so make sure it is available in `PATH` following the post-install instructions)
-1. Add it to `scripts/generate_forumlae.rb` (at the top of the array if it's the latest version)
+1. Add new version to `scripts/generate_forumlae.rb` (at the top of the array if it's the latest version)
 2. Run `bundle install && bundle exec ruby scripts/generate_formulae.rb`